 Hardly any expert assumes that interest rates will increase again in the near future.
 As a result, those who still save in savings accounts are losing out.
 Nevertheless, Germans are holding on to interest-free checking and savings accounts as their preferred investment forms.

 Why do Germans cling so vehemently to this counterproductive savings behavior?

 A recent study by Deka Investment, Germany’s fourth-largest fund company, shows that savings and investment behavior are passed onto the next generation.
 Children invest money the same way their parents did – in low- to no-interest investment products such as savings accounts.

-Traditionalists (born up to 1955) invest in low-interest products in the same way as Generation X (born up to 1980), Generation Z (born up to 1996) adopts X’s habit, and Millenials (born up to 1995) do it no differently.
+Traditionalists (born up to 1955) invest in low-interest products in the same way as Generation X (born up to 1980), Millenials (born up to 1996) adopt X’s habit, and Generation Z (born after 1996) do it no differently.
 Germans continue to save as adults the way they learned to as children, regardless of the conditions.